Eneroth3/inference-lock-lib/README.md

 # Inference Lock

-Mixin module to get inference locking in custom Ruby tool to match native that of SketchUp tool.
+Mixin module to get inference locking in custom Ruby tool to match that of native SketchUp tool (as close as possible).

-Work in progress.
+Supports constraint lock (Shift) and axial locks (Arrow Keys).
+Parallel/Perpendicular lock (Down Arrow) is not supported.